balena-io/etcher/docs/PUBLISHING.md

 ---------------

 Etcher has a setting to include the unstable update channel.
-If this option is set, Etcher will consider both stable and unstable versions when showing the update notifier dialog.
-Unstable versions are the ones that contain a `beta` pre-release tag.
+If this option is set, Etcher will consider both prerelease and stable versions when showing the update notifier dialog.
+Prerelease versions are the ones built without `STABLE_RELEASE`, and include a short commit hash as semver build information.
 For example:

-- Production unstable version: `1.4.0-beta.1`
-- Snapshot unstable version: `1.4.0-beta.1+7fde24a`
-- Production stable version: `1.4.0`
-- Snapshot stable version: `1.4.0+7fde24a`
+- Stable release: 1.1.0
+- Pre-release: 1.1.0+7fde24a

 Signing
 -------